-In addition to staff time contributed by the MPCA and the Division of Energy Resources to work on the GreenStep program, several funders support the staff time of personnel from the five non-profit GreenStep partner organizations.
+In addition to staff time and funding contributed by the MPCA and the Division of Energy Resources to work on the GreenStep program, several funders support the staff time of personnel from the six non-profit GreenStep partner organizations.
 Others wishing to support the program may contact Lola Schoenrich of the Great Plains Institute.
-The GreenStep program greatly appreciates the support of the following organizations:
+The GreenStep program greatly appreciates the support of the following major funders: